Fergarram/research-vault/README.md

 ## Update note:

 Last year 2023, I decided to start traveling and prioritized different things in my life.
 During this time a lot happened.
-ChatGPT was released and I spent most of my time working on [[🧰 Oceloti]] — an infinite canvas engine for future projects, research and work.
+ChatGPT was released and I spent most of my time working on [[🧰 oceloti-svelte]] — an infinite canvas engine for future projects, research and work.
 You can follow all the development details here, in my [YouTube Channel](https://www.youtube.com/@fergarram/streams), and in [suna.garden/logs](https://www.suna.garden/logs/).

 The point is, I'll be spending some time updating most of my [[📝 OS Research]] stuff since most of my notes are outdated and proven by the ChatGPT disruption.
 Stay tuned.